TaxMachine/Grabbers-Deobfuscator/README.md

 ```cmd
 python deobf.py [yourfile.exe]
 ```
-some grabbers like empyrean needs python3.10 so be sure to check the extractor warnings if there are.
+some grabbers like empyrean need python 3.10 so be sure to check the extractor warnings if there are.
 ![Tutorial](tutorial.gif)

 # Decompiler & Disassembler